What is single sign-on (SSO)?

-- It enables users to remember and manage fewer passwords and usernames for each application.
+- Users need to remember and manage fewer passwords and usernames for each application.

-- It streamlines the process of signing on and using applications -- no need to reenter passwords.
+- The process of signing on and using applications is streamlined -- no need to reenter passwords.

-- It leads to fewer complaints or trouble about passwords for IT help desks.
+- IT help desks are likely to see fewer complaints or trouble about passwords.

 Disadvantages of SSO include the following:

 - It does not address certain levels of security each application sign-on may need.